postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 It’s important to understand that our very presence in this place is driven by these factors.
 You would never have heard of me or be reading this blog if these things were not true.

 “Fintwit”, the Sell Side, CNBC, Bloomberg, or various incarnations of people weaving stories around financial assets play their role - generating interest, and therefore liquidity in financial markets.
 Liquidity is the most important thing in any ponzi - whether such a scam is run by individuals or the state makes no difference.
 Absent fundamentals, the only thing that matters is the ability to sell.

+This all seems relatively obvious but it clarifies the crypto thesis even further.
+1. Crypto (unlike Gold) requires fees to keep itself secure.
+2. The primary use case of crypto (as of now) is gambling
+3. Gambling generates huge amounts of fees.
+4. The more people who are gambling addicts, the higher the amount of fees crypto will generate, which will make crypto a more secure place to park money
+5. The more secure crypto is the more it will go up, and the more gamblers it will be able to onboard
+6. The crypto economy is already meme / internet native so its ability to grow is unhindered by physical reality like normal casinos

 ## The Rise of AI